 In this series collaboration with Scoot where I uncover cool and unique things to do in Taiwan, I found some interesting spots and activities in Taipei City 新北市 and Yilan 宜蘭, minus the maddening crowds to allow you to truly relax.
 Also, some insider tips based on my own experiences on how to reduce your stress levels when it comes to planning your Taiwan vacation.

-Once a bit of a secret, Yilan’s Kavalan Whisky Distillery is world renowned after scooping up several international awards in recent years, and sees bus loads of tourists visit everyday for a little whisky tasting and shopping.
+Once a bit of a secret, Yilan’s Kavalan Whisky Distillery is world-renowned after scooping up several international awards in recent years and sees busloads of tourists visit every day for a little whisky tasting and shopping.
 But you can still enjoy a rather interesting experience away from the crowds and take home a really cool souvenir to boot.

-The highlight for most are the free whisky tasting sessions, those see hordes of tourists at a time – it’s a bit too touristy for my liking, but if you are willing to fork out 1,500 NTD (S$67), you can partake in a little DIY session where you get to blend your own bottle of whisky and take that blend home with you as a souvenir.
+The highlight for most people is the free whisky tasting sessions, those see hordes of tourists at a time – it’s a bit too touristy for my liking, but if you are willing to fork out 1,500 NTD (S$67), you can partake in a little DIY session where you get to blend your own bottle of whisky and take that blend home with you as a souvenir.
 During peak season it is recommended you book this in advance, although I just booked mine on the day itself at the gift shop.

-We were given 3 different whiskies that are apparently not sold in the giftshop, each with their own flavour profiles, and instructed very briefly on how to combine these whiskies together to figure out our favourite combination and proportions.
+We were given 3 different whiskies that are apparently not sold in the gift shop, each with their own flavour profiles, and instructed very briefly on how to combine these whiskies together to figure out our favourite combination and proportions.
 I will admit that as a noob whisky drinker, a lot of the subtlety was probably lost on me, but I enjoyed trying to figure out my favourite blend and I got to bring home my own unique bottle of whisky.

 Once you’ve picked your ideal proportions, the staff will combine your requested proportions into a 300ml bottle in its own box, and you get to sign off on the bottle as the master blender.
 I definitely enjoyed this experience much more than the free tasting session – there were just 3 people in my session so it was much less touristy/hectic than the whisky tasting session earlier.

-Kavalan Whisky Distillery is located in Yuanshan, Yilan and is a little bit out of the way – I rode there on a scooter, and the easiest way would be to take a taxi from Yilan or Luodong, but if you are taking public transport, you can take the E-Lan Bus #752 from Yilan Transfer Station and stop at Yuanshan Farmers’ Alliance Cheng Kung Branch 員山農會成功分部.
+How to get there: Kavalan Whisky Distillery is located in Yuanshan, Yilan and is a little bit out of the way – I rode there on a scooter, and the easiest way would be to take a taxi from Yilan or Luodong, but if you are taking public transport, you can take the E-Lan Bus #752 from Yilan Transfer Station and stop at Yuanshan Farmers’ Alliance Cheng Kung Branch 員山農會成功分部.

-Cycle Yilan’s Dongshan Mr Brown Road
+Dongshan Mr Brown Road – For that IG shot

 Taitung’s Chishang is famous for its picturesque Mr Brown Road without any lamp posts or telephone poles ruining your beautiful green and yellow fields, but if you are short on time, you can check out the mini version of this road in Yilan, just an hour or so away from Taipei City.

 Yilan’s version is a lot more winding, and apparently the best time to go is late June when the yellow flowers are in bloom.
-I was there in mid July but sadly didn’t have any blooms, but the grass was nice and green.
+I was there in mid-July but sadly didn’t have any blooms, but the grass was nice and green.
 I was there around 9am+ in the morning and there was absolutely no one around.

 The location on Google Maps is pretty accurate – 77 Sanfeng Road off Chengxing Road in the Dongshan district of Yilan which is not too far from Luodong.
 A suggestion is to take the TRA train to Dongshan station, rent a bike there and cycle over to the road.

 Taiwan is famous for hot springs, but for something quite different head to the Su’ao Cold Spring.
-The water temperature is around 22ºC throughout the year, and while there are cold water springs all across Taiwan and the world, those with naturally occurring carbonic acid mineral waters like the ones found in Su’ao are very rare – you can drink this water and it is said to have beautifying properties as well.
+The water temperature is around 22ºC throughout the year, and while there are cold-water springs all across Taiwan and the world, those with naturally occurring carbonic acid mineral waters like the ones found in Su’ao are very rare – you can drink this water and it is said to have beautifying properties as well.

 I’ve visited the Su’ao Cold Spring in the past, but the Cold Spring facility is undergoing some major renovation so the public areas are torn down and only the cabins are left if you want to have a private soak.
 But if you venture a little further along the road and head towards the park right next to the Cold Springs carpark, you will see the cutest little stream covered with a beautiful rainbow canopy of umbrellas.